radar/ryanbigg.com/setup.md

 ---
-layout: default
+layout: post
 title: Setup
 ---

 # My Setup

 Working from home means that I have to choose where to work from in my house.
 It could be my couch.
 It could be my bed.
 But most of the time it's at my desk.
 Having a separate "work room" helps get me "in the mood" for doing work.
+The room itself has a small window to the outside world, good air flow, along with heating and cooling a button press away.

 Here's the setup that I have in the room at the moment.